rust-lang/book/src/ch17-02-concurrency-with-async.md

 block for receiving messages, but it could go before it just as well.
 The key is the order in which the futures are awaited, not in which they’re created.

-Both of the async blocks for sending messages need to be `async move` blocks, so that both `tx` and `tx1` get dropped when those blocks finish.
+Both of the async blocks for sending messages need to be `async move` blocks so that both `tx` and `tx1` get dropped when those blocks finish.
 Otherwise, we’ll end up back in the same infinite loop we started out in.
 Finally, we switch from `trpl::join` to `trpl::join3` to handle the additional future.

-Now we see all the messages from both sending futures, and because the sending futures use slightly different delays after sending, the messages are also received at those different intervals:
+Now we see all the messages from both sending futures, and because the sending futures use slightly different delays after sending, the messages are also received at those different intervals.

 <!-- Not extracting output because changes to this output aren't significant;
 the changes are likely to be due to the threads running differently rather than